adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - 최근 연구에서는  데이터의 prior structure정보를 사용한다.
 Thus, recent work was directed towards using the prior structure in the data.
 	- 특히 자율주행 에서는  prior structure는 세그멘테이션에 좋은 효과를 준다. `Specifically in automotive scenes prior structure can be exploited for better segmentation. `

+#### A. CRF

-The commonly used model  to incorporate structure is conditional random field (CRF)[22][23][24].
+- The commonly used model  to incorporate structure is conditional random field (CRF)[22][23][24].

+###### [22]
 In [22], CRF is used as a post processing stepafter the segmentation network.

+###### [23]
-In [23], CRF is also usedas post processing to a dilated convolution network to takecontextual information into consideration.
+In [23], CRF is also used as post processing to a dilated convolution network to take contextual information into consideration.

+###### [24]

+Finally, in [24]the mean field inference algorithm that is used within CRFformulation was formulated as a recurrent network.

+#### B. RNN

-Finally, in [24]the mean field inference algorithm that is used within CRFformulation was formulated as a recurrent network.Another way to model structure is by using a recurrentneural network (RNN) to capture the long range dependenciesof various regions [31].
+Another way to model structure is by using a recurrent neural network (RNN) to capture the long range dependencies of various regions [31].

-It introduced a different formulationfor solving the structured prediction problem.
+It introduced a different formulation for solving the structured prediction problem.

-A Recurrentlayer is used to sweep the image horizontally and vertically,which ensures the usage of contextual information for a bettersegmentation.
+A Recurrent layer is used to sweep the image horizontally and vertically, which ensures the usage of contextual information for a better segmentation.

 ### 2.4 Spatio-Temporal Models

-All the discussed work was focused on still image segmentation.Recently some approaches emerged for video semanticsegmentation that utilized temporal information [25][32][33][34].
+- All the discussed work was focused on still image segmentation.Recently some approaches emerged for video semanticsegmentation that utilized temporal information [25][32][33][34].

 In [25] introduced clockworks which are clocksignals that control the learning of different layers withdifferent rates.